twobombs/qrackmin/README.md

 - the nodes will be started and you'll drop into the host-containers' bash
 - run workloads through ./vcl-1.25/vclrun

-(*) = other OpenCL device types such as an IntelIGP that are also recognised will taken into the cluster
+(*) = other OpenCL device types such as an IntelIGP that are also recognised will also be taken into the cluster

 #### A Full VDI host experience is avaliable in ThereminQ:vcl-controller
 https://github.com/twobombs/thereminq#to-run-thereminq-as-a-virtualcl-controller